-- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+- The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-Derivatives are not used to attain the promoted environmental and/or social characteristics.
+Derivatives may be considered aligned with the promoted environmental and/or social characteristics on the following basis: